Andrew A. Radin With Progress Report on twoXAR

 But it’s just, it’s just my belief.
 I don’t, I don’t think you can take someone at like the college level.
 Who’s getting into biology and be like, Hey, let’s

 You still are.
 You ended up like when we were in applied Biosystems, you’re like, okay, Get the computer science guy and get the IT guy together and get the, uh, biologist together, put them in a room and, you know, having to make something and nobody could understand what anybody was saying right.
-For the first like third year.
+For the first like 3 to 4 years,.

 Um, but, uh, but on the other side, you’re absolutely right.
 I mean, my, my family is always saying like, you’re working all the time.
 You’re working all the time.
 I’m like, look, let’s get something straight.
 Every once in a while there’s a pain in the backside.
 I need to deal with it.
 I don’t want to do, but for the most part.